Home health and hospice glossary

 Hospice — A program focused on end-of-life care for patients who have decided to stop aggressive treatment for their disease; hospice care focuses on providing comfort care, reducing pain and maintaining the best possible quality of life for patients and their families.

 In hospice, patients usually have a life expectancy of six months or less if their disease follows its normal progression.
-Caregivers are trained to give physical, spiritual and emotional support, including support for family caregivers.
+The hospice team provides physical, spiritual and emotional support, including support for family caregivers.
 Levels of care will vary according to patient and caregiver needs, and most patients will need more than one level of care during their time in hospice.
 A hospice benefit (MHB) is included in Medicare coverage.
 For a hospice agency to be Medicare-certified, it must offer four levels of care: routine home care, general in-patient care, continuous home care and respite care.

 Hospice aide — A certified and trained hospice professional who assists patients with activities of daily living and provides emotional support and comfort measures.